cs61bl/ai-skeleton-su20/labs/lab01/README.md

 Once the student has answered the lab checkoff questions and you've checked that their repo is in a good state, direct the student to the magic_word.txt file that should have come from the skeleton.
 It is currently empty.
-The magic word for the student to pass the autograder is to have any two words such that the first letter of the first word is the same as the last letter of the second word (However, do not tell the students what the pattern is!
-Only give them words that fit the pattern.).
-If you can't think of any on the stop, here are a few examples that you can use.

-- potato ketchup
-- bottle bulb
-- light all
-- water flow
+Your TA will tell you how to have students fill it out.